venzen/zen2pool/README.md

-This is a modified version of forrestv's p2pool https://github.com/forrestv/p2pool zen2pool is optimized for fast block-time altcoins based on the scrypt and scrypt-N algorithm
+This is a modified version of forrestv's p2pool https://github.com/forrestv/p2pool zen2pool is P2Pool node software and optimized for fast block-time altcoins based on the scrypt and scrypt-N algorithm

 Linux